OfficeDev/microsoft-teams-library-js/CONTRIBUTING.md

 # How to Contribute

 One of the best ways to contribute is to participate in discussions and discuss issues.
-Currently submitting pull requests is diabled for users that do not have write access.
+You can also contribute by submitting pull requests with code changes.

 ## API Design Guidelines